 When should I use this?

 DNS Resolvers are a simple, low maintenance approach to connecting your AWS resources to on-premises and vice versa.
 It enables your on-premises servers to resolve any AWS Private Hosted Zone that is associated with your Transit VPC.

-By using DNS Resolvers you are able to retain your existing on-premises DNS servers (and their configuration), whilst taking advantage of the features of AWS Route 53.
+By using DNS Resolvers you are able to retain your existing on-premises DNS servers (and their configuration), whilst taking advantage of the features of Amazon Route 53.
 For example, your AWS deployed applications can manage their DNS records with code and have full control over their specific DNS records without impacting everything else.